WHERE TO SCORE THE TASTIEST FREE TAPAS IN GRANADA

 El Bar de Fede

 Another place that’s popular with the local crowd is El Bar de Fede where you can sample some of the region’s most traditional dishes.
-Here, too, you’ll find that a tapa will be brought out to you when you order a drink.
+Here, too, a tapa will be brought out to you when you order a drink.
 If you’re on the hungrier side, you can order off the restaurant’s menu, which includes classic Spanish dishes like rice, seafood, and grilled meat.
 Customers come back to El Bar de Fede for the affordable prices, delicious tapas, and excellent service.

 Address: Calle Marqués de Falces, 1